crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for the operator :ref:`ILIKE <sql_dql_like>`, the case insensitive complement to ``LIKE``.

+- Improved the help section of the admin-ui and added Spanish translations.

 - Reduced recovery time by sending file-chunks concurrently.
 It applies only for when transport communication is secured or compressed.
 The number of chunks is controlled by the :ref:`indices.recovery.max_concurrent_file_chunks